Shared Ownership FAQs

 Answered for you

 Help to Buy agents are appointed by Homes England.
-The Help to Buy agents administer headline eligibility for our Shared Ownership developments.
+The Help to Buy agents administer headline eligibility for our Shared Ownership developments up until 1 April 2023.

-You are a homeowner, so you are responsible for keeping the property in good condition and to repair anything you are not happy with.
-If you have purchased a house, you are responsible for the repairs and maintenance inside and outside.
-If you are living in an apartment, you are responsible for the repairs and maintenance of the inside of the apartment and you will contribute to a service charge for the upkeep of the external and communal areas of the building.
+As a shared owner, you're responsible for keeping the property in good condition and to repair anything you're not happy with.
+If you've purchased a house, you are responsible for the repairs and maintenance inside and outside.
+If you're living in an apartment, you're responsible for the repairs and maintenance of the inside of the apartment and you will contribute to a service charge for the upkeep of the external and communal areas of the building.

 As our Shared Ownership properties are government funded, we are required by Homes England to carry out an affordability and sustainability assessment prior to confirming your eligibility for a Shared Ownership property.
 To enable us to carry out the assessment, we require your latest financial information.